-Design Agony: 3 Readers, 3 Awkward Window Problems, Solved
+Design Agony: 3 Awkward Window Problems Solved + Shoppable Solutions

 Hello friends, it’s Ginny—former EHD team member—here with the first installment of Design Agony 2.0.
 If you are a longtime Em Hendo reader, you might remember the Design Agony posts that we used to do a few years ago (take a walk down blog memory lane here to see what I mean).
 Well, we’re back by popular demand.
 In Emily’s post from February announcing the blog’s upcoming relaunch (and a handful of other great news), we made a call out for reader submissions with design problems that needed expert solutions.

 We had a bunch of great Qs come in, and, not surprisingly, most of the questions revolved around window treatment challenges.
 Off the back of this post in March, it was evident that people really struggle with how to tackle awkward window placement within their homes, and rightly so…can we just stop building weird homes with weird window locations?!?
 Architects out there…do you hear me?